 The receiver ‘sees’ almost a semicircle to its front side.
 The receiver cannot see the full 180 degrees, and is therefore placed slightly outside of the drawing surface.
 This way, the upper edge of the drawing sheet lays a little in front of the receiver.

-A cover at the end of the pen closes the batteries and can be removed.
+A screw cap at the end of the pen closes the battery compartment and can be removed by turning.
 The batteries have a flat side and a rounded side.
 They have to be placed flat side up in the battery compartment.

 The pen’s filling is replaceable.
 A plastic filling and a normal filling are included with the pen.
 These fillings are placed in the pen’s top and firmly lock in place.
 Quite some strength is needed to pull them out again.